Corasinth/k-plus/README.md

 Although configuring the layers has a lot of flexibility, if all you want is a few layers with remapped keys follow this simplified guide.

-1. Open `settings.ini` from the config folder and choose what groups of keys to exclude by setting them to `0`.
+1. Open `template-settings.ini` from the config folder and choose what groups of keys to exclude by setting them to `0`.
 [Template Configuration](#template-configuration) has more information.
 2. Run `template-generator.ahk` from the config guide, and name it `layer2.ahk`.
 The first layer has already been assigned to a directory of other layers.
 3. Repeat step 2 for each layer until you have the layers you want.
 Then edit the new files so that the default function `SendInput("x")` has `x` replaced with your desired key.
 3. You can change the `SendInput` function to `layerToggle(x)` where `x` is your destination layer.
 Use this to allow yourself to move from one layer to another.
 I reccomend at least one key on each layer point to the master directory in `layer1`.